 - Stock Reports – Get detailed information about each stock, including market capitalization and historical performance data (including charts).

 - Stock Recommendations – Use the stock recommendation service to determine whether or not we think a particular stock might be worth buying or selling at its current price level.

 Motley Fool CAPS is a stock market simulation game where you do not compete against other players but compete against the computer.
 You can play for free or for real money and have the option to set your own goals.

 The game rewards winners with virtual cash to spend and gives everyone else access to valuable research tools to learn about specific stocks and companies.

 The Motley Fool CAPS is a unique stock-rating and discussion community.
 CAPS is an investment tool that any investor can use to track stocks, get opinions from other investors, and share ideas with the larger

 Fool community.
-It provides a way to take part in the many discussions taking place on our boards every day.
+It provides a way to participate in the many discussions on our boards every day.
 CAPS is free and easy to use, and you don’t need any financial experience to start.

 6. Fidelity’s Virtual Trading Experience

-Fidelity’s Virtual Trading Experience allows investors to get close and personal with the stock market.
+Fidelity’s Virtual Trading Experience lets investors get close and personal with the stock market.
 This online simulator will enable you to practice your trading skills in a risk-free environment.

 Fidelity’s Virtual Trading Experience is available to anyone with a Fidelity brokerage account.